 This Sheet Pan Balsamic Basil Chicken with Burst Tomatoes recipe will change your life.
 A few simple ingredients, a simple marinade and one sheet pan is all you need to put dinner on the table in under an hour.
 Serve with pasta or zoodles and prepare to fall in love.
 Serves 4.

-Oh my gosh, you guys.
 If you want a ridiculously simple dinner, you must make this sheet pan balsamic basil chicken with burst tomatoes ASAP!
 It’s everything you could imagine it would be.
-It has flavor for dayyyys because the tomatoes burst and mingle with the balsamic-chicken liquids, creating some saucy action.
+We’re talking flavor for dayyyys because the tomatoes burst and mingle with the balsamic-chicken liquids, creating some saucy action.
 Your mind will be blown I promise.

 As you know, sheet pan dinners are becoming one of my favorite things because they are so convenient!
 I dedicate at least one night (sometimes two) a week to making/testing sheet pan recipes.
 Some are just, meh and need some tweaks.
 But this one hit the nail on the head with it’s first go round.